dschroeder101/currency-converter/README.md

 }
 ```

+The server includes a caching mechanism using Redis to limit queries to Fixer's API.
+A key is created from a hash of the two currencies being converted and the requested date.
+If this key already exists, the currency is converted using the cached rates.

 The React front-end displays a submission form with the corresponding fields.
 The form is contained in src/components/Converter.js.
 This component is responsible for handling state and making requests to the server's /convert endpoint.

 To ensure precision is retained when multiplying and dividing currency by the converstion rates, server.js utilizes [Big.js](http://mikemcl.github.io/big.js/)